inupurnomo/portfolio-v1/README.md

 This portfolio is open source, you can use it for free.\
 **But with attribution.**\
-Yes, you can fork this repo.
-Please give me proper credit by linking back to [inupurnomo.com](https://inupurnomo.com "INUPURNOMO").
+If you fork this repo, please give me proper credit by linking back to [inupurnomo.com](https://inupurnomo.com "INUPURNOMO").
 Thanks!

 ## Installation